Parth789456/Microservices/README.md

   To make these services I used -
   Technology – Spring Boot, IntelliJ and Language – Java

 In this project, there are 3 services, and each service has its own functionality to perform.
+The aim of this project is to display the book's rating on the browser using the basic concepts of microservice architecture.

   1. book-catalog-service is main service since it is responsible to call other services.
 And after establishing the connection with a couple of other services, it is        combining the output and displays it on the browser.
 Models contain the getters and setters information and Resources contains the Main file -                            https://github.com/Parth789456/Microservices/blob/main/book-catalog-service/target/classes/io/ms/bookcatalogservice/resources/BookCatalogResource.class